 Need Help?
 Call National Suicide Prevention Lifeline 1-800-273-8255 Veterans Press 1

-Charlynn Johns has over twenty years experience with the faith-based nonprofit Sunshine After Rain , serving primarily overseas with orphans, people impacted by disabilities, trauma or war.
+Charlynn Johns has over twenty years experience with the faith-based nonprofit Sunshine After Rain , a social service organization serving primarily overseas with orphans, people impacted by disabilities, trauma or war.

 In 2008, she began serving returning military personnel and their families and developed the Battle-Buddy Info online directory for resources.
 She was named 2017 Honoree of the Year by the Greater Dallas Veterans Council for her work in the community.